TuringGpt/Dashboard_Clone/envs/wiki_confluence/tools/interface_1/policy.md

 - Global Admin

 1. Obtain email (required), full_name (required), password (required), global_role (required: 'global_admin', 'content_contributor'), and actor_user_id (required).
+2. Validate the requester identity and authorization/permission to manage users (e.g., Global Admin).
+You can fetch the actor record with get_user to check their role/privileges.
-2. Call get_user to verify the email address is not already registered within the system.
+3. Call get_user to verify the email address is not already registered within the system.
-3. Call manage_users to create the new user record.
+Then call manage_users to create the new user record.
-4. Create an audit entry with create_new_audit_trail.
+4. Create an audit entry with record_audit_log.

 **Halt, and use transfer_to_human if you receive the following errors; otherwise complete the SOP:**